Trapholo01/Avengers-2.1k/reflection.md

 The **AI Portfolio Assistant** project is a web-based tool designed to help users generate professional content for their portfolios using the **Gemini Generative AI API**.
 The tool can create professional bios, project summaries, and learning reflections based on user input.

 I contributed as the **Documentation & UI/UX Developer**, responsible for creating wireframes, designing layouts, testing features, and preparing documentation.
-Our team, **Team AvengersAI**, also included Lerato Matamela, who acted as Scrum Master and Backend Developer, and Thelezinhle Buthelezi, who served as Frontend Developer.
+Our team, **Team SyntaxNova**, also included Lerato Matamela, who acted as Scrum Master and Backend Developer, and Thelezinhle Buthelezi, who served as Frontend Developer.

 ---